Google Business Profile Tips for Contractors

 Get Your Basic Information Right

 Your hours.
 Keep them current.
 Update for holidays.
+If you offer emergency service, note that.

 Your business category.
 Pick the most specific category available.
+"Plumber" is better than "Home Services."
+"Electrician" is better than "Contractor."
+You can add secondary categories too.

 Add Photos — Lots of Them

 For trades like landscaping and electrical, before-and-after photos are especially powerful.
+Customers can see the transformation and picture what you could do for them.

 Get Google Reviews (and Respond to Them)